Sheffield weather forecast: Heavy rain hits Sheffield but this is when it will stop

 What will the weather be like this evening and tonight in Sheffield?

-Light rain will continue throughout the evening, easing off at around 11pm.
-The temperature will dip to 5C by 10pm.
-Overnight temperature of 3C.
+This evening will see rain ease off by around 6pm, but return again from 9pm onwards.
+The temperature will reach 9C by 5pm, but dip to 7C by 11pm.
+Overnight temperature of 7C.

 What will the weather be like tomorrow in Sheffield?

-Tomorrow is then set to be brighter, with bursts of pure sunshine.
-Light rain is set to hit from 12pm until around 5pm.
+Tomorrow is then set to be overcast, but dry throughout the morning, with light showers during the afternoon.
 Maximum temperature of 10C.

 What is the long-term forecast for Sheffield?